ald0405/lkmlstyle/README.md

 pip install lkmlstyle
 ```

-If the installation was successful, you should be able to run this command to see the help menu:
+If the installation was successful, you should be able to run this command to see a table of all available style rules.

 ```
-lkmlstyle -h
+lkmlstyle rules
 ```

 ## Getting Started